clrsims/blog-crud/README.md

 http://303.itpwebdev.com/~clsims/assignments/final_project/about.html

-Hello, and welcome to my personal website!
+Hello, and welcome to my personal website (version 1)!
 Here, you can learn more about who I am, my work, and what I’m thinking about.
 In this summary, I’ll take you through step-by-step how I created each webpage, challenges I encountered and how I dealt with them, and my favorite part of each webpage.

 	Design